Visualization Types & Modifiers

 base shape sizing coloring effect labels visibility

-Every iXMaps layer starts with one of three base types.
+Every iXMaps layer starts with one of four base types.
 Everything else — classification method, chart shape, visual modifiers — is appended to one of these roots.

 | Base type | What it does |